Home

 (Directed by Dr. Eileen Haebig)

 In the Language NeT Lab we examine how children with neurodevelopmental disorders develop language.
-Within neurodevelopmental disorders, our lab primarily focuses on language abilities in autistic children, children with developmental language disorder (DLD, also frequently referred to as specific language impairment, SLI), and children with fragile X syndrome (FXS).
+Within neurodevelopmental disorders, our lab primarily focuses on language abilities in autistic children and children with developmental language disorder (DLD, also frequently referred to as specific language impairment, SLI).
 Although each group has unique features, we have learned that there are also areas of overlap.
 We also are interested in examining how language features within and across groups change over time.
 The Language NeT Lab employs a multi-level approach to address our overarching research questions.
 As such, research studies incorporate behavioral coding, eye tracking, language sample analysis, and event related brain potentials (ERPs) to examine language learning and processing in children with neurodevelopmental disorders.
 The ultimate goal of the Language NeT Lab is to gain insight into evidence-based approaches to support clinical assessment and intervention.

 Click here for a video tour of the lab and research description.